oracle/python-oracledb/doc/src/user_guide/aq.rst

 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=ADQUE>`__ for details
 on all of the enqueue and dequeue options available.

+AQ string attributes such as :attr:`~DeqOptions.consumername`, :attr:`~MessageProperties.recipients`, :attr:`~DeqOptions.correlation`,
+:attr:`~DeqOptions.transformation`, and :attr:`~MessageProperties.exceptionq`
+are validated by their UTF-8 encoded byte length before being passed to Oracle Database.
+See :ref:`AQ <aq>` for more information.

 Enqueue options can be set.
 For example, to make it so that an explicit call to :meth:`~Connection.commit()` on the connection is not needed to send
 messages: